baladevops/maven-jenkins-pipeline/README.md

 # maven-jenkins-pipeline
-A sample maven pipeline to build and deploy with docker
+A sample maven pipeline based CI/CD with docker